Birth alert: Manitoba

 On June 23, 2020, Manitoba announced that it would end birth alerts on June 30.
 Minister of Families Heather Stefanson stated that "our government believes that strong families are the cornerstone of our province and we understand that to strengthen our families we need to ensure they are supported by the community organizations that serve at-risk parents and children each and every day in our communities."
 Manitoba Child and Family Services would provide referrals to support programs such as Mount Carmel Clinic's Mothering Project—which concurrently received additional government funding to help double the program's capacity.

 New Brunswick

-In January 2021, the Ministry of Social Development stated that the province has been reviewing its use of birth alerts.
+In January 2021, New Brunswick's Ministry of Social Development stated that the province has been reviewing its use of birth alerts.
 The practice was ended in October 2021.

 Newfoundland and Labrador

 In January 2021, the provincial Ministry of Children, Seniors and Social Development stated that it was reviewing its use of birth alerts, consistent with the recommendations of the MMIWG inquiry and the Truth and Reconciliation Commission.
-The province ended the use of birth alerts in June 2021.
+Newfoundland and Labrador ended the use of birth alerts in June 2021.